 Being a citizen in most countries starts with a constitution that defines, in high-level terms, the various rights, duties, and obligations each person has.

 Changing citizenship, however, is a slow and burdensome process that usually takes several years to accomplish.
-Citizenship is based on the idea that people are born into it, and very few official are in favor of seeing the process streamlined.
+Citizenship is based on the idea that people are born into it, and very few officials are in favor of seeing the process streamlined.

 In the future, as travel becomes easier, and we find ourselves living in far more fluid lifestyles, countries will find themselves competing for citizens.